Jacobbishopxy/jacobbishopxy.github.io/content/posts/2021-7-25-more-rust-type.md

 > Types are a very abstract concept.

 In most of the languages, types are things used to describe variables' form, and some languages like Haskell, types are elements which have been endowed by black magic.
-As the author says, the whole Haskell program seems like written in the type system itself, and what I've learned from Scala functional programing has the same idea.
+As the author mentioned, the whole Haskell program seems like written in the type system itself, and what I've learned from Scala functional programing has the same idea.
 Be short, it is basically implementing some functional trait for a type, for example a `F[_]` who implemented `def map` can be treaded as a Functor (actually more complected than this).

 Type has more meanings in Rust.
 With ownership system, we have immutable `&` and mutable `&mut` reference type, and we also have lifetime type such as `'static`.
 But these are types working in compile time, which is not enough for runtime.